httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 | SF-Set-Cookie          | List            |
 {:id="new-fields" title="New Fields"}

-Finally, add the indicated Structured Type for each existing registry entry listed in {{existing-fields}}.
+Then, add the indicated Structured Type for each existing registry entry listed in {{existing-fields}}.

 | Field Name                                | Structured Type |
 |-------------------------------------------|-----------------|